 Therapy bands, like the Wodfitters Resistance Loop Exercise Bands, are mostly used for rehabilitation therapy.

-This type of band doesn’t have handles and are made to create less impact on the body.
-Therapy bands are flatter compared to most tubular like resistance bands.
+This type of band doesn’t have handles and is made to create less impact on the body.
+Therapy bands are flatter compared to most tubular resistance bands.

 Therapy bands are great for physical rehabilitation as well as mental rehabilitation.